bespoke-silicon-group/bsg_packaging/ucsd_bga_332/pcb/for_socket_maker_ironwood/README.md

 This contains the order for socket manufacture.
+You can contact Ironwood directly, and order part # C16459